Mangal Lodha

+In October 2024 Lodha was ranked 19th on Forbes list of India’s 100 richest tycoons, with a net worth of $11.4 billion.

 Early life and education

 Mangal Prabhat Lodha was born and brought up in a Marwari Jain family in Jodhpur.
-His father Guman Mal Lodha was a freedom fighter and was former chief justice of the Guwahati High Court.
+His father Guman Mal Lodha was an independence activist and was former chief justice of the Guwahati High Court.
 He is married to Manju Lodha and has two children.
 Lodha completed his B.Com and LLB from the University of Jodhpur and practised law in the Jodhpur High Court.
 Once his father was appointed a judge in the same court, he moved his practice.

 In 1981, he moved to Mumbai and laid the foundation of the Lodha Group.

 Career in real estate development

 Lodha's firm, Macrotech Developers (erstwhile Lodha Developers), has multiple projects under construction, including the Mumbai luxury high-rise World One.
 The company invested over $1 billion in developing the township New Cuffe Parade.
-The company is run by his sons, Abhishek Lodha and Abhinandan.
+The company is run by his elder son, Abhishek Lodha.
 Lodha Developers' shares started trading on NSE (National Stock Exchange) and BSE (Bombay Stock Exchange) on 19 April 2021.